Minus345/sAcn-ArtNet-to-EnttecDmxUsbPro/README.md

-# sAcn to EnttecDmxUsbPro
+# sAcn / artnet to EnttecDmxUsbPro

-sAcn to EnttecDmxUsbPro phyton script
+sAcn / artnet to EnttecDmxUsbPro phyton script

 Tipp:

 - `python -m DMXEnttecPro.utils`
   find usb Port
 - you have to be root